-The Inca Civilization, which incorporated Peru into its Empire in the 15th Century, was an important influence on Peruvian art.
+The Inca Civilization, which incorporated Peru into its empire in the 15th century, was an important influence on Peruvian art.
 Relics from this era can be seen in Peruvian museums

-, especially Quechua, and imitated the European style of drawing and oil-painting, with religious themes.
-Diego Quispe Tito emerged during this period, and is still today a revered Peruvian artist.
+, especially Quechua, and imitated the European style of drawing and oil painting, with religious themes.
+Diego Quispe Tito emerged during this period and is still today a revered Peruvian artist.
 Together with Basilio Pacheco de Santa Cruz Pumacallao, he was one of the most famous Peruvian painters in the Cuzco School tradition.
-Ignacio Merino was one of the Peruvian artists who best captured the trend for French Romanticism in the 19th century, and modern day Peruvian art continues to be influenced by its indigenous heritage.
+Ignacio Merino was one of the Peruvian artists who best captured the trend for French Romanticism in the 19th century, and modern-day Peruvian art continues to be influenced by its indigenous heritage.